 The fitness industry is constantly changing but one constant has been the demand for personal training by health club members.
-In 2016, the number of members in clubs grew by 5.3%.
+In 2019, the UK State of the Industry Report stated the number of members in clubs grew by 4.7% to 10.4 million.
 IHRSA also states that nearly 14% of health club members use personal trainers and this figure is growing.
 With statistics showing both of these figures increasing in the coming years, there’s no better time to become a personal trainer.

 Below is some information you might find helpful as you look to start your career in personal training.

 Who should become a personal trainer?

 If you have a passion for fitness, a good work ethic and a love of helping people reach their goals, then you likely have what it takes to be a personal trainer.
 We’ve helped chefs, bankers, school leavers, HGV drivers, mums, dads and even grandparents become personal trainers.